Dr Danielle Mariann Dove

 Biography

-Danielle Dove is Lecturer in Nineteenth-Century Literature at the University of Surrey.
+Danielle Dove is Lecturer in Nineteenth-Century Literature and Fellow of the Institute for Sustainability at the University of Surrey.
 Her research centres on Victorian and Neo-Victorian literature, with a specific focus on dress and fashion history, material culture, and literary celebrity.
-Previously, she worked as a Research Assistant on the 'Celebrity, Citizenship, and Status' project at the University of Portsmouth, and as an Associate Tutor in English Literature at the University of Surrey, where she received her PhD in 2020.
+In July 2023 she will take up the role of Surrey Future Fellow to develop her new research project on fashion and sustainability.

-Her monograph, provisionally entitled Victorian Dress in Contemporary Historical Fiction is under contract with Bloomsbury Academic.
+Her first monograph, Victorian Dress in Contemporary Historical Fiction: Materiality, Agency, and Narrative is forthcoming with Bloomsbury Academic.
 She is the co-editor of Neo-Victorian Things: Re-Imagining Nineteenth-Century Material Cultures (Palgrave Macmillan) and has published articles on ‘Ghostly Gloves’ and Dickens's Dolly Varden dress.

 Areas of specialism